onema/kt-robots/README.md

 # KT-Robots

-In KT-Robots, you program a battle robot that participates on a square game field.
-Each turn, the server invokes your robot's Lambda function to get its action for the turn until either the robot wins or is destroyed.
+In KT-Robots, you program a battle robot that participates in a square game field.
+Each turn, the server invokes your robot's Lambda function to get its action until the robot wins or is destroyed.

 **KT-Robots is a port of the [λ-Robots](https://github.com/LambdaSharp/LambdaRobots) and the 90s [P-Robots](https://corewar.co.uk/probots.htm) game to [kotlin](https://kotlinlang.org/) and [spring](https://spring.io/).**